Levinin/GPT-CLI-tool/README.md

 ## Using
-There are two basic modes; immediate prompt and file-based prompt.
+There are two basic modes; immediate prompt and file-based prompt.<br>
-For immediate prompts, it will simply take the cli argument and pass it to the API.
+For immediate prompts, it will simply take the cli argument and pass it to the API.<br>
 For file prompts, it will simple read the file and pass it to the API.

 ## Future